 Coral Vita was founded by two environmental entrepreneurs driven to solve one of our planet's greatest challenges, working with a team of business, policy and scientific leaders that share our passion for protecting coral reefs.

 After graduating from Yale College in 2012, Sam served as the Chief Operating Officer for ELI Africa, a Mauritius-based non-profit.
 There, he helped launch a successful 5,000 fragment coral-farming project in partnership with the Mauritius Oceanography Institute and with funding from the United Nations Development Programme Global Environment Facility.
 During his time at ELI, he also created an endemic reforestation project, which was recognized with the 2013 Green Africa Awards' ‘Highly Commendable Award.'
 He interned for the White House Council on Environmental Quality's Climate Preparedness team, served as a fellow for the Global Island Partnership (GLISPA) - a coalition of island nations and partners which strives to build resilient island communities, - and is a member of the Reef Resilience Network, a global community of reef managers.
-Sam is an optimistic Washington DC sports fan, a rugby player, and a PADI Search & Rescue scuba diver.
+Sam is an optimistic Washington DC sports fan, an easy-going rugby player, and a PADI Search & Rescue scuba diver.